gemfire/gemfire-developer-website/content/spring-boot-for-apache-geode/guides/sbdg-basic-cache.md

 You can download the complete application from the [Tanzu GemFire examples](https://github.com/pivotal/cloud-cache-examples) GitHub repository.

-### Step 1: Add the Spring Boot for Apache Geode Dependency
+### 1: Add the Spring Boot for Apache Geode Dependency
 To allow the application to work with Tanzu GemFire and utilize the Spring Boot for Apache Geode dependency, add the following dependency information (for this example we have used Gradle)

 **Gradle**